michaelsoliman1/flutter_quotable/README.md

 # Quotes App

-This app demo was initially made for GDSC flutter workshop, Cairo University to demonstrate the use of http and local storage in flutter.

-A year later, I thought of refactoring it, to share all the best practices I've learned so far.

-This is the initial roadmap I have for the refactor, will be updated whenever there is a good thing to add.
-The main points will be
+The Goal of this app is to demonstrate is best practices to follow while writing flutter apps, it will be focused on two main things:

 - App Architecture
+- App Structure
-- Writing clean and organized code following SOLID principles
+- Writing clean code following SOLID principles

 ## Refactor Roadmap

 - [ ] use [very_good_analysis](https://pub.dev/packages/very_good_analysis) for lints as a start
+- [ ] use go_router for routing
-- [ ] setup melos (for managing packages)
+- [ ] migrate to riverpod (instead of provider)
-- [ ] refactor app with layered architecture `(presentation/application/domain/data)`
+- [ ] refactor app with Onion (or any domain-oriented) architecture `(presentation/application/domain/data)`
   - [ ] domain layer (package)
   - [ ] data layer (package)
   - [ ] refactor ui to (presentation/application)

-- [ ] use go_router for routing
+- [ ] setup melos (for managing packages)

 ## App Architecture